 Dr. Chalmers Brumbaugh, professor of political science, leads Elon's Costa Rica study abroad program and advises Elon's highly-ranked Model UN program..

-Dr. Prudence Layne, assistant professor of English, provides dynamic leadership to the growing African/African-American Studies minor and developed Elon’s study abroad course in South Africa.
+Dr. Prudence Layne, associate professor of English, provides dynamic leadership to the growing African/African-American Studies minor and developed Elon’s study abroad course in South Africa.

-Michael Matthews, associate professor of history, mentored Elon Lumen Fellow Christopher Jarrett, who upon graduation received a Fulbright Fellowship to continue his research in Ecuador.
+Dr. Michael Matthews, assistant professor of history, mentored Elon Lumen Fellow Christopher Jarrett, who upon graduation received a Fulbright Fellowship to continue his research in Ecuador.

 Dr. Pamela Winfield, assistant professor of religious studies, who has invigorated Asian studies as the minor's new coordinator, recently published her book, Icons and Iconoclasm in Japanese Buddhism: Kukai and Dogen on the Art of Enlightenment, with Oxford University Press.